How to run your betting banks following multiple services

 Diversifying in your betting is very important as it is in all investment types, but as with other investment types like property and shares, it’s important to be diversified to both increase profits AND reduce risk.

 As we always state, the key is focusing on the long term.
 This again is the same with property and stocks.
 Short-term investment success in any facet is usually rare, fleeting and insignificant, but long-term success can be exceptional when it comes to any form of investing.
 The key is patience and balancing risk and reward.

 In terms of future investment, in most cases how large your bank is currently is irrelevant.
 What matters is structuring your portfolio to maximise your long-term success.

 When you begin subscribing to multiple services as an investment portfolio, it’s important to ensure that your portfolio is balanced in a manner that maximises returns whilst reducing risk and volatility.

-In the same manner that a share portfolio is diversified to reduce risk, becoming a member of multiple services also diversifies risk.
+In the same manner that a share portfolio is diversified to reduce risk, becoming a member of multiple horse racing and sports betting services also diversifies risk.
 As a result, even though each individual service may recommend a 100-unit betting bank, if you are a member of say 10 services, then a 1000 unit betting bank is too large as your risk is automatically reduced from the portfolio size, and hence having too large a betting bank is reducing the profits you can make.

 Below is a table showing our recommend unit bank based on the number of individual services you have in your membership portfolio.